-- Be open and transparent to the rest of the board and relevant stakeholders in respect of anything that might be perceived as affecting my objectivity (such as a conflict of interest). - Promote an open business culture which does not cover up wrong-doing or mistakes. - Encourage the adoption of 'speak up' mechanisms which enable employees and other relevant stakeholders to report concerns about any misconduct or actions that are not aligned to the organisation's values. - Communicate with stakeholders in a straightforward and accessible manner, providing proactive, relevant and timely information. - Be candid with stakeholders about the limits of transparency (such as information of a commercially sensitive nature).
+- Be open and transparent to the rest of the board and relevant stakeholders in respect of anything that might be perceived as affecting my objectivity (such as a conflict of interest). - Promote an open business culture which does not cover up wrong-doing or mistakes. - Encourage the adoption of 'speak up' mechanisms which enable employees and other relevant stakeholders to report concerns about any misconduct or actions that are not aligned to the organisation's values. - Ensure that all communications with stakeholders are undertaken in a straightforward and accessible manner, providing accurate, relevant and timely information. - Be candid with stakeholders about the limits of transparency (such as when information is of a commercially sensitive nature or subject to legal restriction).

 Outcomes: Transparency builds trust, credibility, and confidence.
 By demonstrating the rationale behind your decision-making, you will promote clarity and understanding, enabling positive relationships and effective collaboration with key stakeholders.
-Transparency helps you to create a culture where openness is valued and practised.
+Transparency will help you stimulate an open and innovative culture, with reduced vulnerability to hidden risks.